SID Visa Sponsorship: Proving Genuine Position and Financial Capacity

 Be aware of the following red flags that often trigger additional scrutiny:

-The nominee’s immigration history shows attempts to remain in Australia
+• The nominee’s immigration history indicates prior attempts to remain in Australia

-The position title and duties do not align with ANZSCO
+• The job title and duties do not align with the nominated ANZSCO code

-In these cases, detailed and transparent documentation is essential to avoid refusal.
+In these cases, detailed and transparent documentation is essential.
+A strong submission must directly address these concerns to avoid refusal.

 Prepare a Strong Nomination Application

-With current trends pointing to more rigorous assessments, it is vital that your SID visa nomination is professionally prepared and supported with comprehensive evidence.
+With current trends pointing to more rigorous assessments, it is critical that your SID visa nomination is professionally prepared and supported by comprehensive, tailored evidence.

 Best practice tips:

-Clearly explain how the role contributes to business operations
+• Explain how the role contributes to business operations or growth

 Download the Free Guide